Cloufield/GWASTutorial/04_Data_QC/README.md

 ### Create symbolic links

-After donwloading and unzipping, we will create symbolic links for the plink binany files, and then move the link to `~/tools/bin/`.
+After downloading and unzipping, we will create symbolic links for the plink binary files, and then move the link to `~/tools/bin/`.

 !!! example "Create symbolic links"
     ```bash